9 Best Golden State Warriors Players of All Time, Ranked

 1. Stephen Curry

-During the 2015-16 season, Stephen Curry set the NBA record in 3-point makes in a single season at 402.
+During the 2015-16 season, Curry set the NBA record for 3-pointers made in a single season with 402.

-Curry has earned two MVP Awards, four championships to go along with one Finals MVP Award and nine All-NBA Team selections.
+Curry has earned two MVP Awards, four championships, one Finals MVP Award, and nine All-NBA Team selections.

 2. Wilt Chamberlain

-Wilt Chamberlain was straight-up unstoppable during his time in the league, as he put up that famous 100-point game in none other than a Philadelphia Warriors jersey.
+Wilt Chamberlain was straight-up unstoppable during his time in the league, as he put up that famous 100-point game in a Philadelphia Warriors jersey.

-Chamberlain took the Warriors to the NBA Finals in 1964, but they came up short to the Boston Celtics.
+Chamberlain took the Warriors to the NBA Finals in 1964, but they came up short against the Boston Celtics.

 Chamberlain earned an MVP Award and five All-NBA selections as a Warrior.